hoftherose/arch-wayland-setup/ToolsSetup/GIT.md

 ```

 If for whatever reason you can't seem to connect, add the -vvv flag to get a very, very verbose output that will help identify the problem.
 Common issues could be that your computer is using the wrong key, usually set in the .ssh/config file.

+## Personal note
+I don't use github for developing personal projects anymore, I have grown more fond of using gitlab and it's CICD features (feature flags, kubernetes and GCP integrations, creating local runners etc).
+With that said, GitHub is still the place where most people go to SHARE their code.
+Because of this when creating a new project, I tend to mirror this to github, allowing with a description linking to the gitlab repo.
+This has many advantages, but is mostly to allow people to continue seeing my work while using, what I believe, to be the best tooling for the job.